What are related parties?

 The AFM's inspection reports have flagged audit files where the related party register was compiled solely from management's representations without any independent verification (such as company registry searches or bank confirmation cross-checks).
 ISA 550.11 requires inquiry, but ISA 550.17 requires the auditor to stay alert for indicators throughout the engagement.
 A register built only from management's list does not satisfy the standard.

 Teams often test the accounting treatment of disclosed related party transactions but fail to evaluate whether the terms were at arm's length when the applicable framework requires that disclosure.
-IAS 24.18 requires disclosure of the nature of the relationship and the amount of the transaction, along with any outstanding balances.
+IAS 24.18 requires disclosure of the nature of the relationship, the amount of the transaction, any outstanding balances, and the terms under which they were conducted.
 IAS 24.19 adds that when the entity claims transactions were at arm's length, the auditor should evaluate whether that claim is supportable.
 Testing the amount without testing the pricing is an incomplete procedure.
+It's the kind of thing that looks fine in the WPs until an inspector reads them.

 Worked example: Callan Software Ltd

-During receivables testing, the team identifies a €280K receivable from a company called TechBridge Solutions Ltd. The name does not appear on management's related party list.
+During receivables testing, the team identifies a €280K receivable from a company called TechBridge Solutions Ltd. That name doesn't appear on management's related party list.
 A CRO search reveals the CEO's spouse is a 45% shareholder.
-Under IAS 24.9, this entity qualifies as a related party.
-Management did not disclose it.
-The team discusses the omission with the CEO and those charged with governance per ISA 550.22.
-The CEO states the omission was inadvertent.
+Under IAS 24.9 , this entity qualifies as a related party.
+Management didn't disclose it.
+Per ISA 550.22 , the team discusses the omission with the CEO and those charged with governance.
+He states the omission was inadvertent.

-The team evaluates the €280K receivable: it relates to a software licence agreement at €140K per year, which is above the market rate for comparable licences (the team benchmarks against two similar agreements with unrelated customers at €95K and €110K).
-The team considers whether the transaction was conducted at arm's length.
-The previously undisclosed related party triggered the ISA 550.18 fraud risk consideration and the non-arm's-length pricing is flagged for disclosure assessment under IAS 24.19.
-The representation letter now covers the updated related party list.
+Digging into the €280K receivable, it relates to a software licence agreement at €140K per year, which is above the market rate for comparable licences (the team benchmarks against two similar agreements with unrelated customers at €95K and €110K).
+Because the previously undisclosed related party triggered the ISA 550.18 fraud risk consideration, and the pricing isn't at arm's length, it's flagged for disclosure assessment under IAS 24.19 .
+Updated representation letters now cover the revised related party list.

 Related parties vs arm's length transaction

 Related parties are defined by the relationship between the parties.
 An arm's length transaction is defined by the terms of the transaction.
-The two concepts intersect but are not opposites: related parties can transact at arm's length, and unrelated parties can transact at non-arm's-length terms (though less commonly).
+Both concepts intersect but aren't opposites: related parties can transact at arm's length, and unrelated parties can transact at non-arm's-length terms (though less commonly).

-The practical issue is that related party transactions carry a presumption that the terms may not reflect what independent parties would agree.
+In practice, related party transactions carry a presumption that the terms may not reflect what independent parties would agree.
 IAS 24.19 permits the entity to assert that a related party transaction was conducted at arm's length, but only if that assertion can be substantiated.
-The auditor's job under ISA 550 is to evaluate whether the entity's assertion is supported by evidence (such as market comparables or independent valuations), not to assume it.
+Under ISA 550 , the auditor's job is to evaluate whether the entity's assertion is supported by evidence (such as market comparables or independent valuations), not to assume it.

 Key standard references

-• IAS 24.9–12: Defines the scope of related party relationships, including control, joint control, significant influence, and key management personnel.
+- IAS 24.9 –12 defines the scope of related party relationships, covering control, joint control, significant influence, and key management personnel.

-• IAS 24.18–19: Disclosure requirements for related party transactions, including the basis for arm's length assertions.
+- IAS 24.18 –19 sets out disclosure requirements for related party transactions, including the basis for arm's length assertions.

 Related terms